EPCCed/eidf-docs/docs/safe-haven-services/tre-container-user-guide/development-workflow.md

           path: 'dependency-results.sbom.json'
 ```

+Note: `secrets.GITHUB_TOKEN` needs to be a GitHub access token with 'repo' and 'write:packages' scope.

 Note that manually running Hadolint via pre-commit can be skipped if you are using pre-commit and the [pre-commit.ci](https://pre-commit.ci/) service.

 #### Publishing in CI